Arc-io/Widget-WordPress-Plugin/tags/1.0/readme.txt

 = Where does the money I get paid come from? =

 Arc is a two-sided market.
 On one side of the market, websites buy a fast, low-cost peer-to-peer CDN.
-On the other side, websites make money by contributing bandwidth to the the p2p CDN.
+On the other side, websites make money by contributing bandwidth to the the peer-to-peer CDN.
 Arc's widget provides access to both sides.

 Most websites can both pay less for Arc's new, peer-to-peer CDN and simultaneously make money.
 Some websites, like content-heavy sites, buy more CDN than they earn in Arc revenue.
 Other sites, like those with lots of users, earn more in Arc revenue than they buy in CDN.